MStarmans91/WORCTutorial/README.md

 # WORCTutorial
 This is a tutorial for the WORC Package.
 For more info on WORC, see [the WORC readthedocs](https://worc.readthedocs.io/en/latest/static/quick_start.html#installation).

 This tutorial can be followed in two ways:
 1. Using [Jupyter notebook](http://jupyter.org/install): see the link for installation and usage details.
+   The notebook can alternatively be loaded directly in [Google Colab](https://colab.research.google.com/).
 2. A .py Python script with comments.

 Details on the usage can be found below.
 The code examples are the same in both ways.
-This repository contains the following tutorials:

-1. The "Simple" tutorial: suitable for users new to WORC and mostly interested in using WORC.
-   Makes use of SimpleWORC.
+This repository contains a tutorial suitable for users new to WORC, which makes use of the SimpleWORC facade.
+Two formats are provided:

     * Jupyter: WORCTutorialSimple.ipynb
-    * Script: WORC_example_simple.py
+    * Script: WORCTutorialSimple.py

-2. The "Intermediate" tutorial: still suitable for users new to WORC, but contains more detail on how to interact directly with WORC and does not use BasicWORC.
-This is still WIP.

-3. The "Advanced" tutorial: directly uses WORC and contains more complicated workflows.
-This is still WIP.

 Futher documentation can be found on [the WORC readthedocs](https://worc.readthedocs.io/).